preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia dev pack

-Enables an easy way of creating your onw local nuget packages (and symbols for debug)
+Enables an easy way of creating your own local nuget packages (and symbols for debug)

 ##### Example
 ```